tuj84257/Zwidget/README.md

 1. Run `npm install` in the root directory to install the dependencies.
 2. Run `npm start` to build the CSS files, and start the app.

-**NOTE**: The `npm start` command on Windows will work only if you're running the `npm` scripts with the `Git Bash` shell (since `&&` is being used).
+**NOTE**: The npm scripts in this repo's `package.json` will work only if you're running them with the `Git Bash` shell.
 To use the `Git Bash` shell, run this command on the terminal:

 ```bash
 npm config set script-shell "C:\Program Files\Git\bin\bash.exe"
 ```

-This is assuming that you have installed `Git Bash` on your machine, and your `Git Bash` executable is located in the path above.
-However, you can also use the `PowerShell` shell like this:
+This is assuming you have installed `Git Bash` on your machine, and your `Git Bash` executable is located in the path above.
+However, you can also use the `PowerShell` shell like this, but keep in mind you'd have to make changes to `package.json` and the scripts in the `scripts` directory:

 ```bash
 npm config set script-shell "powershell"